-We recommend you look through the local Dining Guide published by the editors of the Where When How magazine.
+We recommend you look through the local Dining Guide magazine published by the editors of the Where When How magazine.
 This excellent guide has a listing of all restaurants on Providenciales, and includes a sample menu with prices.
-It's free and will probably be in your hotel room when you arrive.
+It's free and will likely be in your hotel room when you arrive.

 The minimum drinking age in the Turks and Caicos is 18 years old.
 Persons appearing younger may be asked for an ID.